Dataset of Historical Tweets

 17. in_reply_to_status_id (bigint): If the represented Tweet is a reply, this field will contain the integer representation of the original Tweet’s ID

-18. in_reply_to_status_id (String): If the represented Tweet is a reply, this field will contain the integer representation of the original Tweet’s ID
+18. in_reply_to_status_id_str (string): If the represented Tweet is a reply, this field will contain the string representation of the original Tweet’s ID

-19. in_reply_to_screen_name (String): If the represented Tweet is a reply, this field will contain the screen name of the original Tweet’s author
+20. in_reply_to_screen_name (string): If the represented Tweet is a reply, this field will contain the screen name of the original Tweet’s author

 Stats and Info